Construction

 In case the volume already has a registered navigation policy, it will be overwritten with the one configured on this node, regardless of content.

-Subclassed by Acts::LayerBlueprintNode
+Subclassed by Acts::Experimental::LayerBlueprintNode

 Public Functions